Celebrate Civic Learning Week with iCivics

 6-8, 9-12

-Introduce your students to the Preamble to the Constitution with this video, part of the Constitution EXPLAINED series.
+Introduce students to the three key principles of the Constitution: federalism, separation of powers, and check and balances, a part of the Constitution EXPLAINED series.

 <10 min.